caestradaa/covid_fatality_in_Col/README.md

 ### Effect of vaccines on Fatality Rate
-Here we study how the fatality rate of each age group has evolved from month to month since the start of the pandemic.
-We will focus primarily on comparing the behavior of this measure before and after the start of vaccination in February 2021, looking for any positive effect on each age group.
+Here we study how the fatality rate of each age group has evolved from month to month.
+We focused on comparing the behavior of this measure before and after the start of vaccination in February 2021, looking for any positive effect on each age group.

+First we group cases and deaths by *month* and *age group* using CTEs statements and then joining the results in one table.
 ```python
 %%sql
 --CREATE VIEW agrupacion_por_mes_y_grupoetario AS